-2) If you get abuse complaints, you can get into the blacklist even if your email is relevant to your mind.
+If you get abuse complaints, you can get into the blacklist even if your email is relevant to your mind.
 Your subscribers may be not interested in your bulk emails or your unsubscribe link may be hidden.
-They can’t find the way to unsubscribe, so they mark email as spam.
-SendPulse allows to track abuse complaints.
+They can’t find the way to unsubscribe, so they mark an email as spam.
+SendPulse allows you to track abuse complaints.
 It includes metrics on email campaigns and the list of subscribers.
 You can track regularly the number of delivered and opened emails, click-throughs, abuse complaints, errors, etc.

 Before sending a campaign, ask yourself: “Would I like to receive this email?
 What is valuable and useful in it?”

-So, follow the recommendations, take care of your subscribers and you won’t send SPAM.
+So, follow the recommendations, take care of your subscribers and you won’t send spam.

 Other useful articles